zephyrproject-rtos/zephyr/samples/tfm_integration/tfm_regression_test/README.rst

 Run both the Secure and Non-secure TF-M Regression tests using the Zephyr build system.

-The build system will replace the Zephyr application with the Non-Secure TF-M test application, while the Secure tests will be included in the TF-M build itself.

 The TF-M regression tests are implemented in the tf-m-tests repo: https://git.trustedfirmware.org/TF-M/tf-m-tests.git/

 This sample is available for platforms that are supported in the trusted-firmware-m repo: https://git.trustedfirmware.org/TF-M/trusted-firmware-m.git/